Can Scottish Businesses Use Social Media to Ensure They Are Powered By Service?

 How much better could your business be if it constantly listened to the feedback of customers and was able to spot problems and rectify them when they were still small?

-Holyrood Partnership can help businesses and their staff get to grips with these new tools and the many advantages they can bring, by helping integrate public relations and social media.
+Holyrood PR can help businesses and their staff get to grips with these new tools and the many advantages they can bring, by helping integrate public relations and social media.

 If you’d be interested in finding out more about our practical and profitable advice on using social media, contact us on [email protected].